CenterForOpenScience/OSFDocs/docs/accounts/user_notification.rst

 Under "User Notifications" there is a dropdown to manage the frequency of emails regarding "replies to your comments."
 In the dropdown next to this category, there are three options: "none," "emails," and "email digest."
-Selecting "none"—the default choice—will ensure that the user does not receive any email :doc:`notifications <../projects/notifications>` about replies to their :doc:`comments <../projects/commenting>`.
+Selecting "none"—the default choice—will ensure that the user does not receive any email notifications about replies to their :ref:`comments <commenting>`.
 Selecting "emails" will mean that they will receive immediate notification via email about replies to their comments.
 Finally, selecting "email digest" will send them an email with a summary of the commenting activity for that day—if any comments have been left.

-Under "Project Notifications" no projects will appear unless the user has visited a :doc:`project's settings <../projects/settings>` and configured its notification settings.
+Under "Project Notifications" no projects will appear unless the user has visited a :ref:`project's settings <project-settings>` and configured its notification settings.
 By default, when no projects are listed, yellow text to the right of the "Project Notifications" title reads::